StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 </table>
 <br/>

-If the implication holds, then any time ¬o is true, ¬w must also be true (hence why say that ¬w is *necessary* for ¬o).
+If the implication holds, then any time ¬o is true, ¬w must also be true (hence why we say that ¬w is *necessary* for ¬o).
 To argue that the implication does not hold would require some basis other than morality for evaluating things as "better" and "worse."
 In fact, many philosophers have attempted over the years to convince us that behavior can be classified as better or worse using ethics without any moral judgements of right or wrong being necessary (for example, actions that maximize the pleasure and minimize the pain of the most people are "better").
 By engaging in a healthy amount of sophistry and redirection, sometimes it appears that there are no moral underpinnings to such arguments.
 However, morality is inescapable.
 Why should pleasure be maximized instead of pain?
 Is it not because maximizing pain for the most people is "wrong" while maximizing pleasure for the most people is "right"?

 ### Proposition 2: Some actions are worse than other actions